What is Pastscape?

-PastScape holds nearly 400,000 records on a very broad range of archaeological sites and architecture in England.
+PastScape holds over 420,000 records on a very broad range of archaeological sites and architecture in England.
 These records contain information on sites dating from the prehistoric to modern periods; from finds of early stone tools to contemporary architecture.
 Archaeological information also relates to maritime sites of all periods including shipwrecks of which remains are known or assumed within England's territorial waters.

 PastScape provides access to the basic site classification details, investigation history and the sources from which the record has been compiled.
 In short, where something is, what it is, and what period it dates to, where known.

-The results may include pictures from the Images of England and ViewFinder websites (other NMR websites), where available.
+The results may include pictures from the Images of England and ViewFinder websites (other Historic England websites), where available.
 PastScape also offers links to modern and historic maps and aerial photographs courtesy of Streetmap.co.uk, Getmapping.com and Old-maps.co.uk.